-- 19. Find online the annual 10-K report for Costco Wholesale Corporation (COST) for fiscal year 2021 (filed in October 2021).
+- 19. Find online the annual 10-K report for Costco Wholesale Corporation (COST) for fiscal year 2017 (filed in October 2017).
 Answer the following questions from their cash flow statement: - a.
-How much cash did Costco generate from operating activities in fiscal year 2021? - b.
-What was Costco's total depreciation and amortization expense?
+How much cash did Costco generate from operating activities in fiscal year 2017? - b.
+What was Costco's total depreciation and amortization expense? - c.
+How much cash was invested in new property and equipment (net of any sales)? - d.
+How much did Costco raise from the sale of shares of its stock (net of any purchases)?